Managing process water quality in heater-cooler units

-Microbiological contamination of heater-cooler units (HCU) process water by pathogens such as Pseudomonas aeruginosa, Legionella pneumophila, and Mycobacterium chimaera requires reliable hygiene control and typically needs recurring chemical disinfection procedures.
+The risk posed by microbiological contamination of the process water of heater-cooler units (HCUs) with pathogens such as Pseudomonas aeruginosa, Legionella pneumophila, and Mycobacterium chimaera requires continuously reliable cleaning and disinfection.

 The Problem